 Sweet Violet - Edible, Medicinal, Beautiful

-Sweet violet, Viola odorata
+Sweet violet, wild violet, Viola odorata

 Sweet violet is described by Herb Cottage as a small, herbaceous perennial which may reach a height of 10-12cm and spread 12-60 cm.
 By "spread of 12 to 60cm," I assume they mean per plant, but sweet violet could spread out indefinitely as a ground cover, as new plants establish themselves from creeping runners around the mother plant.